patrickkunka/mixitup/README.md

 ### Creating a Mixer

 With the `mixitup()` factory function available, you may now instantiate a "mixer" on your container to enable MixItUp functionality.

-Call the factory function passing a selector string or a reference to your container element as the first parameter, and a reference to the newly instantiated mixer will be returned.
+Call the factory function passing a selector string or a reference to your container element as the first parameter, and a the newly instantiated mixer will be returned.

+##### Example: Instantiating a mixer with a selector string

 ```js
 var mixer = mixitup('.container');
 ```

-> Instantiating a mixer with a selector string
+##### Example: Instantiating a mixer with an element reference

 ```js
 var mixer = mixitup(containerEl);
 ```
-> Instantiating a mixer with an element reference

 Your mixer is now ready for you to interact with, either via its controls (see above), or its API (see [Mixer API Methods](./docs/mixitup.Mixer.md)).
 Click a control or call an API method to check that everything is working correctly.